 In 2015 the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission concluded that Native people in Maine continue to be targets of "cultural genocide."
-The commission is the topic of a documentary film, Dawnland, currently in postproduction and slated for release in early 2017.
+The commission is the topic of a documentary film, Dawnland, premiering in spring 2018.

 The learning resources for First Light connect teachers and students to primary and secondary sources and questions and activities so they can deepen their understanding of the brutal and disturbing history of settler colonialism and its impact on Native peoples, government policies that aimed to force Native people to stop being who they are, and the process of healing that accompanies a truth and reconciliation commission.